Demagogue: History and definition of the word

+Their methods are known as demagoguery or demagogy.
 The central feature of demagoguery is persuasion by means of passion, shutting down reasoned deliberation and consideration of alternatives.
 While many politicians in a democracy make occasional small sacrifices of truth, subtlety, or long-term concerns to maintain popular support, demagogues do these things relentlessly and without self-restraint.
 Demagogues "pander to passion, prejudice, bigotry, and ignorance, rather than reason."

+The Austrian philosopher of language and political scientist Paul Sailer-Wlasits differentiates between populism and demagoguery, asserting that "[a] central aspect that distinguishes populism from demagoguery is that demagogues in politics possess substantial systemic power for mobilization, which poses a serious threat to democracy."
+In political practice, he argues, a clear indication of demagoguery is when "the person, the party, and the political program merge, manifesting as over-identification and over-personalization in a single leading figure."

-The enduring character of demagogues
+History and characteristics of demagogues

-Demagogues have arisen in democracies from Athens to the present day.
-Though most demagogues have unique, colorful personalities, their psychological tactics have remained the same throughout history (see below).
+Demagogues have risen to power in democracies from Athens to the present day.
+While many demagogues have unique, colorful personalities, the psychological tactics they use have been similar throughout history (see below).

 Often considered the first demagogue, Cleon of Athens is remembered mainly for the brutality of his rule and his near destruction of Athenian democracy, resulting from his "common-man" appeal to disregard the moderate customs of the aristocratic elite.
-Modern demagogues include Adolf Hitler, Benito Mussolini, Huey Long, Father Coughlin, and Joseph McCarthy, all of whom built mass followings the same way that Cleon did: by exciting the passions of the mob against the moderate, thoughtful customs of the aristocratic elites of their times.
+Modern demagogues include Adolf Hitler, Benito Mussolini, Huey Long, Father Coughlin, and Joseph McCarthy, all of whom built mass followings the same way that Cleon did: by exciting the passions of the masses against customs and norms of the aristocratic elites of their times.
 All, ancient and modern, meet Cooper's four criteria above: claiming to represent the common people, inciting intense passions among them, exploiting those reactions to take power, and breaking or at least threatening established rules of political conduct, though each in different ways.

-Demagogues exploit a perennial weakness of democracies: the greater numbers, and hence votes, of the lower classes and less-educated people—the people most prone to be whipped up into a fury and led to catastrophic action by an orator skilled at fanning that kind of flame.
-Democracies are instituted to ensure freedom for all and popular control over government authority.
-Demagogues turn power deriving from popular support into a force that undermines the very freedoms and rule of law that democracies are made to protect.
+Demagogues have often exploited the lower classes and less-educated people in society.
+While democracies are designed to ensure freedom for all and popular control over government authority, demagogues gain power by using popular support to undermine those same freedoms and laws.
 The Greek historian Polybius thought that democracies are inevitably undone by demagogues.
-He said that every democracy eventually decays into "a government of violence and the strong hand," leading to "tumultuous assemblies, massacres, banishments."
+He said that every democracy eventually decays into "a government of violence and the strong hand", leading to "tumultuous assemblies, massacres, banishments".

-Whereas conventional wisdom sets up democracy and fascism as opposites, to ancient political theorists democracy had an innate tendency to lead to extreme populist government, and provided unscrupulous demagogues with the ideal opportunity to seize power.
-Indeed, Ivo Mosley argued that totalitarian regimes may well be the logical outcome of unfettered mass democracy.
+While conventional wisdom positions democracy and fascism as opposites, ancient political theorists understood that democracy had an innate tendency to lead to an extreme populist government and provide demagogues with an ideal opportunity to gain power.
+Ivo Mosley argued that totalitarian regimes may be the logical outcome of unfettered mass democracy.